 How to Choose an Acoustic Guitar for a Beginner

-Your first acoustic guitar will probably not be the one that you use throughout your career, but it will have a place in your heart for the rest of your life.
+The first acoustic guitar you buy will probably not be the one that you use throughout your career, but it will have a place in your heart for the rest of your life.
 Years from now you will reminiscence about the first guitar you ever owned, and a time when music was fresh and new.

 Of course, how you remember your first guitar depends on which guitar you choose.
 Make the wrong decision and one day you might have fond memories of how often you thought your guitar would serve better as a doorstop or a piece of firewood.
 Make a smart choice and you’ll think back on how exciting it was to learn music, on an instrument that inspired you with its sound and playability.

 You want the latter, and this article can help.
 Here you’ll learn how to choose a great first acoustic guitar, and get advice on things such as guitar body size and woods, and even some recommendations on which brands to consider.

 It would be easy enough to point you to my article on the best acoustic guitars for beginners, but the intent here is to help you make your own decisions.
 Learning to evaluate what’s good and bad about a guitar is a skill that will serve you for the rest of your career, even when you are looking at expensive pro-level guitars someday.

 So, let’s get to it.
 The future you will thank you for reading this.

 Choosing a spending limit for your first guitar reminds me of that story where that blonde girl burglarizes the home of those poor bears.
 You don’t want to spend too much, or too little.
 Like her, you are looking for “just right”.

 For most people there are many reasons it is not wise to spend too much on your first guitar.
 Yes, there are those who think they know for sure they are going to stick with it, and they have pockets deep enough to afford whatever they want.
 If that’s you, there is nothing wrong with buying an expensive guitar as you first instrument.